McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/expand.en.md

 The [`notice` shortcode](shortcodes/notice) is also capable of displaying expandable/collapsible sections of text but with additional parameter for color and additional icons.

-The theme supports Hugo’s built-in [`details` shortcode](https://gohugo.io/content-management/shortcodes/#details) by mapping the parameter to the theme's `expand` shortcode.

 ### Parameter

 | Name                  | Position | Default          | Notes       |